IN THE MOUNTAINS OF FIRE

 Oh cool me, please, please cool me, warm me and cool me for I have burnt and frozen all at once!

 Can’t wake.
 I lie as someone dead.
 Maybe I have died.
 For don’t I feel about six feet of clay pressing down upon my limbs?
 Fear, Oh God the fear!
 For I have not been good, and I see Hell.
 Burning beams again fall before me, and wherever my body might lie, my soul flutters on the smoke like a rag of ash, tossed this way and that, a plaything for the devil!

-("Over here, Randy," Jake calls.
-"We'll need you to thaw the ground before we can dig in it."
+(“Over here, Randy,” Jake calls.
+“We’ll need you to thaw the ground before we can dig into it.”

 I take out my magentine and send summer thoughts through it, kindly warmth, remembered from a day when I lay upon a beach back home, hoping that all my freckles would run together into one great tan.
 The earth responds, sending up a steam, small white ghosts welling up from the soil.
 Don and Jake dig, wait for me to warm things up a bit deeper than that, and dig again, but it doesn’t take long for such a little hole.